Baby sleep training is taboo.

 Your baby will be pissed.
 Your baby doesn’t know how to fall asleep.
 This is new for her and she doesn’t like it.

-Now since you’ve done your pre-work, you aren’t going to take these cries personally.…she doesn’t hate you
+Now since you’ve done your pre-work, you aren’t going to take these cries personally.

 What baby sleep training method should I use?

-There are several different methods that you can use to help teach your baby fall asleep by themselves.
+There are several different sleep training methods that you can use to help teach your baby fall asleep by themselves.

 The method you pick is also known as the “soothing method” and is mainly decided based on what you’re most comfortable with and your family philosophy.
 The methods vary from cry-it-out sleep training to no-tears methods (but sorry, folks – all the methods below, maintain some level of crying since this is new for your baby).

-Of course, this list I’m sharing below isn’t the only way to sleep train your baby – just some of the more popular methods I recommend.
+Of course, this list I’m sharing below isn’t the only way to sleep train your baby.
+These are just some of the more popular methods I recommend.

 Pick Up / Put Down: To me, considered the gentlest of methods.
 It can be used in combination with a “no-cry” solution or you can wait a period of time between intervals.
 Essentially, you are picking your baby up.
 Calming (hopefully) and then putting your baby back down to give him the opportunity to fall asleep by himself.